dublindrupaller/TagUI/README.md

 class_alias('tap', 'click');
 ```

-The key advantages of those approach are as follows:
+The key advantages of this approach are as follows:

 **1. Simplifies enhancements and future-proofs contibutions**